A lump in the neck is also called a neck mass. Neck lumps or

 - sinus X-rays

-- chest X-ray (allows the doctor to see if there is a problem with your lungs, trachea, and chest lymph nodes)
+your doctor to see if there’s a problem in your lungs, trachea, or chest

 - ultrasound of the neck,

 which is a noninvasive test that uses sound waves to evaluate neck lumps